OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 ### **Is it mandatory to implement refresh_token-expires_at?**

-If the ASPSP issues a refresh token, the ASPSP must indicate the date-time at which the refresh token will expire in a claim named http://openbanking.org.uk/refresh_token_expires_at in the Id token (returned by the token end-point or user info end-point).
-Its value MUST be a number containing a NumericDate value, as specified in https://tools.ietf.org/html/rfc7519#section-2
+If the ASPSP issues a refresh token that expires, the ASPSP must indicate the date-time at which the refresh token will expire in a claim named `http://openbanking.org.uk/refresh_token_expires_at` in the Id token (returned by the token end-point or userinfo end-point).
+Its value MUST be a number containing a NumericDate value, as specified in `https://tools.ietf.org/html/rfc7519#section-2`
+* NumericDate is a JSON numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date-time, ignoring leap seconds.

-If the ASPSP does not issue a refresh token, the ASPSP **must not** populate the http://openbanking.org.uk/refresh_token_expires_at the claim in the Id token.
+If the ASPSP does not issue a refresh token, the ASPSP **must not** populate the `http://openbanking.org.uk/refresh_token_expires_at` claim in the Id token

-If the ASPSP issues a refresh token that does not expire, the ASPSP **must** populate the claim named http://openbanking.org.uk/refresh_token_expires_at in the Id token with a value representing the number of seconds to 03:14:07 UTC on 19 January 2038 (end of UNIX epoch).
+If the ASPSP issues a refresh token that does not expire, the ASPSP **must not** populate the claim named `http://openbanking.org.uk/refresh_token_expires_at` in the Id token.

-For more details refer to: [read-write-data-api-profile.html#token-expiry-time](https://openbankinguk.github.io/read-write-api-site3/v3.1.3/profiles/read-write-data-api-profile.html#token-expiry-time)
+For more details refer to: [read-write-data-api-profile.html#token-expiry-time](https://openbankinguk.github.io/read-write-api-site3/v3.1.10/profiles/read-write-data-api-profile.html#token-expiry-time)

 ### **Does an ASPSP need to delete Client related consents once TPP has deleted Client?**